ChrisH2727/Milestone-3/TEST.md

         - The tooltip appears

-        - The user is able to search for available sources
+        - User Niels Bohr is able to search for available sources and select source sc001

             ![Niels Search](testimg/searchSource.png)